2018 Annual Drinking Water Quality Report

 We are pleased to report that our drinking water is safe and meets federal and state requirements.
 This report shows our water quality and what it means.

-If you have any questions about this report or concerning your water utility, please contact Tony McCabe at 919-736-2551.
+If you have any questions about this report or concerning your water utility, please contact Glenn Kennedy at 919-736-2551.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the 3rd Wednesday night of each month at 7:00 p.m. in the Fork Township Office.

 In this table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we’ve provided the following definitions: